Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Experiment 2: The Diagnostic Pipeline

 \textbf{Protocol.} We freeze all 120 parameter tensors in the baseline model, then unfreeze only the three problem layers (\texttt{layer3}, \texttt{conv1}, \texttt{layer2}; 35 tensors).
 We retrain for 30 epochs with physics momentum at $\alpha_{\max} = 0.01$ (10$\times$ lower than original training).

-\textbf{Result (H2 confirmed).} Surgical correction fixed 55 errors by retraining only 29\% of parameters (35/120 tensors) for 15\% of the original training duration---82\% compute savings versus full retraining.
+\textbf{Result (H2 confirmed).} Surgical correction fixed 55 errors by retraining only 29\% of parameters (35/120 tensors) for 15\% of the original training duration---an 85\% epoch-wise compute saving versus full retraining, on 29\% of the parameters.
 The net improvement (+6) in this initial experiment is modest; a stronger variant is tested in Section~\ref{sec:exp3}.